Pay tax on payments to foreign entertainers and sportspersons

 Refunds and underpayment

-If there has been an overpayment of tax by a performer after Withholding Tax has been deducted, you do not have to issue a refund.
+If there has been an overpayment of tax by an entertainer or sportsperson after withholding tax has been deducted, you don’t have to issue a refund.